maxto/ubique/doc/stats/histc.md

-### histc
+### histc(x,bins,dim)

 Histogram count

 #### Description

 For array X counts the number of values in X that fall between the elements in the BINS array.
 Values outside the range in BINS are not counted.

+#### Arguments

 |Params|Type|Description
 |---------|----|-----------